phetsims/phet-info/doc/phet-software-design-patterns.md

   method of the mixing type.
   - The class using the mixin/trait will have `@mixes Name` annotation at the constructor.

-The only difference is traits should have assertions in the `mixInto` method to verify the class and requirements.

 <details><summary>Trait Example</summary>